New methods to characterize marine organic matter

 This work is funded by the Gordon and Betty Moore Foundation and the MIT Center for Microbiome Informatics and Therapeutics.

-Kujawinski Lab members: Melissa Kido Soule and Krista Longnecker
+Kujawinski Lab members: Melissa Kido Soule, Krista Longnecker, and Brittany Widner

 Collaborators: Mary Ann Moran (University of Georgia) and Eric Alm (Massachusetts Institute of Technology).